 - You may have recognized the leads (Kimmon and Copter) from the 2020 Thai BL series Gen Y, where they played the main couple.
 They also appeared in the 2021 sequel Gen Y 2.
 Additionally, this pair also appeared in the 2021 BL anthology series Close Friend and its sequel Close Friend 2.
 Furthermore, Kimmon appeared in the 2017 BL series 2 Moons.

-- Viking’s actor had a leading role in the 2019 BL drama The Best Twins.
+- Viking's actor had a leading role in the 2019 BL drama The Best Twins.
+He also had a small part in the 2022 series Even Sun.

 - Bank's actor (Oreo) starred in the 2018 series What the Duck, its 2019 sequel What the Duck 2, and the 2020 drama Puppy Love.